From Austrian Crescent to Yukon Gold, we’re covering the most popular types of potatoes from A to Z in this helpful guide to potatoes!

 Yukon Gold Potatoes

 Yukon Gold is an all-purpose potato popular with many chefs and restaurants for its versatility.
 They were developed in Canada in the 1960s but not brought to commercial markets until 1980.
 They make creamy mashed potatoes and don’t need to be peeled before mashing.
 They are also widely used in potato salads.
-Yukon Gold’s are a great option to keep in your pantry to support many recipes.
+Yukon Gold’s are a great option to keep in your pantry to support many recipes (like this slow cooker potato soup)!

 Potato Trivia Answer